 This is one of the most powerful phrases that you can use in a selling situation to diffuse the sale.
 If a prospect asks, “Well, why should I do business with you?” how do most salespeople react?
 They start beating their chests and start talking about how great their product is or how amazing their service is or how they’ve been in business for 557 years or that, “You get me, and I care about you.”
 Right?

-Instead, I challenge you to flip the script.
+Instead of convincing customers, I challenge you to flip the script.
 Leverage the psychology of selling to really pull the air out of the room.
 When they ask, “Why should I do business with you?” what I’d prefer you say is something like, “You know what?
 I’m actually not sure that you should do business with me.
 Would it be okay, though, if I ask some questions to determine whether we’re a fit and then I can answer that question?”
 They’re going to be like, “Whoa, this is so different, and now I don’t feel that pressure.”

 9. You are a doctor.